 In a previous blog I wrote, “boldly articulate your purpose!”
 Clearly and consistently tell your target audience what you stand for and why they should believe in you.
-If you do this well, they will seek out and pay more for your brand.
+This is strategic branding Step 1 - and if you do this well, they will seek out and pay more for your brand.

 This is not new you say…but when was the last time you asked your team, “Why do we do what we do?”
 Would they all give you the same answer?
 More likely than not you will get a number of disparate answers and opinions.